(1) A

 term "personally investigated" does not include general direction and

-supervision of assigned investigators, unsolicited receipt of information which
+supervision of assigned investigators, unsolicited receipt of information that

 is relayed to assigned investigators, review of another person's investigative